Ottawa Senators: Bryan Murray era (2004–2016)

-The 2006–07 Senators thus became the first Ottawa team to be in a Stanley Cup Final since 1927 and the city was swept up in the excitement.
+The 2006–07 Senators thus became the first Ottawa team to be in a Stanley Cup Final since 1927, and the city was swept up in the excitement.
 Businesses along all of the main streets posted large hand-drawn "Go Sens Go" signs, residents put up large displays in front of their homes or decorated their cars.
 A large Ottawa Senators flag was draped on the City Hall, along with a large video screen showing the games.
-A six-storey likeness of Daniel Alfredsson was hung on the Corel building.
+A six-storey likeness of Alfredsson was hung on the Corel building.
 Rallies were held outside of City Hall, car rallies of decorated cars paraded through town and a section of downtown, dubbed the "Sens Mile", was closed off to traffic during and after games for fans to congregate.

-In the Final, the Senators faced the Anaheim Ducks, considered a favourite since the start of the season, a team the Senators had last played in 2006, and a team known for its strong defence.
+In the Stanley Cup Final, the Senators faced the Anaheim Ducks, considered a favourite since the start of the season, a team the Senators had last played in 2006, and a team known for its strong defence.
 The Ducks won the first two games in Anaheim 3–2 and 1–0.
-Returning home, the Senators won game three 5–3, but lost game four 3–2.
+Returning home, the Senators won game three 5–3 but lost game four 3–2.
 The Ducks won game five 6–2 in Anaheim to clinch the series and their first Stanley Cup championship.
 The Ducks had played outstanding defence, shutting down the 'CASH' line, forcing Murray to split up the line.
 The Ducks scored timely goals and Ducks' goaltender Jean-Sebastien Giguere out-played Emery.

-In the off-season after the Stanley Cup Finals, Bryan Murray's contract was expiring, while General Manager (GM) John Muckler had one season remaining, at which he was expected to retire.
-Murray, who had previously been a GM for other NHL clubs, was expected to take over the GM position, although no public timetable was given.
-Owner Melnyk decided to offer Muckler another position in the organization and give the GM position to Murray.
+In the off-season after the Stanley Cup Final, Murray's contract was expiring.
+At the same time, general manager Muckler had one season remaining and was expected to retire.
+Murray, who had previously been a general manager for other NHL clubs, was expected to take over the general manager position, although no public timetable was given.
+Owner Melnyk decided to offer Muckler another position in the organization and give the general manager position to Murray.
 Muckler declined the offer and was relieved from his position.
 Melnyk publicly justified the move, saying that he expected to lose Murray if his contract ran out.
 Murray then elevated John Paddock, the assistant coach, to head coach of the Senators.
 Under Paddock, the team came out to a record start to the 2007–08 season.
-However, team play declined to a .500 level and the team looked to be falling out of the playoffs.
+However, team play declined to a .500 level, and the team was falling out of the playoffs.
 Paddock was fired by Murray, who took over coaching on an interim basis.
 The club managed to qualify for the playoffs by a tie-breaker but was swept in the first round of the playoffs by the Pittsburgh Penguins.
-In June, the club bought-out goaltender Ray Emery, who had become notorious for off-ice events in Ottawa and lateness to several team practices.
+In June, the club bought out goaltender Emery, who had become notorious for off-ice events in Ottawa and lateness to several team practices.